Elephant Stories on Malayalam Screen

 Elephants played small and major roles on big screen later

 Apart from song sequences, elephants appeared on silver screen in Malayalam movies.
-The elephant which learns to sprinkle rose water in Godfather, Hindi native elephant in Gajakesariyogam and female elephant Lakshmi in Jayaram’s Pattabhishekam entertained audience a lot.
+The elephant which learns to sprinkle rose water in Godfather, the Hindi native elephant in Gajakesariyogam and female elephant Lakshmi in Jayaram’s Pattabhishekam entertained audience a lot.
 Aana Alaralodalaral is an upcoming release starring Vineeth Sreenivasam.

 Prayikkara Pappan with Murali as lead actor and Manoj K. Jayan’s Sammaanam told the story of elephant love.
-The bond between a child and elephant is told in the movie, Aanakkorumma, released in 1980s.
+The bond between a child and an elephant is told in the movie, Aanakkorumma, released in 1980s.
 Jayaram frequently appears in elephant movies.
 Pattabhishekam is the most popular one.
 He appears as Chendamelam artist in many Malayalam movies, where elephants also play supporting roles.
 In Thiruvambadi Thampaan, he plays the role of supplier of elephants to temple festivals.

 Images: YouTube Screenshots